HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 Applications SHOULD be prepared to see, at most, one incoming message with a given `responseToMessageId`.
 If multiple response messages (e.g., streams) are needed, this can be accomplished by having the server send "unsolicited" messages, i.e., messages with no `responseToMessageId`, after a client's initial request.

 ### Influence the EHR UI: `ui.*`
-An embedded SMART app improves the clinician's user experience by closing itself (when appropriate) or requesting the EHR automatically navigate the user to an appropriate activity.
-Messages that affect the EHR UI match the pattern `ui.*`.
+An embedded SMART app improves the clinician's user experience by attempting to close itself, when appropriate, or by requesting the EHR automatically navigate the user to an appropriate next activity.
+Messages that affect the EHR UI match the pattern `ui.*` for their `messageType`.

-A `ui.*` message may contain an OPTIONAL `activityType` field.
+A `ui.*` message may contain an OPTIONAL `activityType` property.
 These named activity types are drawn from the SMART Web Messaging [Activity Catalog].
 In general, these activities follow the same naming conventions as entries in the CDS Hooks catalog, and will align with CDS Hooks catalog entries where feasible.

-This field indicates the navigation target the EHR should go to after the ui message has been handled.
+This property indicates the navigation target the EHR should go to after the ui message has been handled.
-A activity may specify additional parameters that can be included in the call as additional fields.
+A activity may specify additional parameters that can be included in the call as additional properties.

 The ui category includes two messages: `launchActivity` and `done`.
 All `ui.done` and `ui.launchActivity` messages may include an `activityType`